Moving to Germany with kids can seem overwhelming. To help you out, this guide to German education will help you find the right school for your child.

 There are usually four grades or years (1–4) in German primary education, although in some regions primary school continues until year 6.
 Children usually go to the primary school nearest their home.
 There have been efforts to reduce the inequality in education standards between areas, but affluent neighbourhoods still tend to offer better schooling than non-affluent neighbourhoods.

-Lessons include literacy, mathematics, science, a foreign language, religion and computer skills but the details of the curriculum are decided by the states (Länder) so will vary across Germany.
+Primary school lessons include literacy, mathematics, science, a foreign language, religion and computer skills.
+However, details of the curriculum are decided by the states (Länder) so will vary across Germany.
 Parents may opt for their children not to attend religion classes by having them attend ethics lessons instead, if available.
 Materials and equipment are provided by the school, although parents are sometimes required to contribute towards the cost of these.

 There are between 20 and 30 hour of lessons a week, increasing as the children get older.
 Even at this age, there will probably be around half an hour or more of homework (Hausaufgaben) every day.